nigelalessan/nigelalessan/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+## Hi My Name Is Nigel 👋

 # 💫 About Me:
-✨ Enthusiastic Data Explorer & Lifelong Learner! 🚀<br>
+✨ Enthusiastic Data Explorer & Lifelong Learner! 🚀<br><br>
-<br>I'm a highly passionate and cheerful individual, deeply fascinated by the world of data.
-I love diving into datasets to uncover meaningful insights and stories 🕵️‍♀️.
+I'm a highly passionate and cheerful individual, deeply fascinated by the world of data.
+I love diving into datasets to uncover meaningful insights and stories 🕵️‍♀️.<br>
-<br><br>🧠 Currently Learning: Data Science, AI/Machine Learning
+🧠 Currently Learning: Data Science, AI/Machine Learning<br>
-<br><br>💡 Interested in: Data Analysis, Data Visualization, and everything that helps me translate raw data into actionable knowledge!
+💡 Interested in: Data Analysis, Data Visualization, and everything that helps me translate raw data into actionable knowledge!<br>
-<br><br>🔥 My Goal: To continuously grow my skills and contribute to impactful, data-driven projects.
+🔥 My Goal: To continuously grow my skills and contribute to impactful, data-driven projects.

 ## 🌐 Socials: